jere-mie/easy-masm/README.md

 # Easy-MASM
-## The simplest way to assemble, link, and run masm32 files on Windows, Linux, or MacOS
+## The simplest way to assemble, link, and run masm32 files on Windows or Linux

 ### Introduction Video
 Check out [this video](https://youtu.be/-pYwO4sTpxI) where I quickly install easy-masm, edit a file, and run it on Windows and Linux (all in under 3 minutes)!